 Hemp and the Law

-Even though the 2018 Farm Bill removes hemp from the controlled substance list, no person can grow, handle, or process hemp plants, viable seed, leaf or floral materials without a hemp license issued by the Kentucky Department of Agriculture.
+Even though the 2018 Farm Bill removes hemp from the controlled substance list, no person can grow, handle (possess), or process hemp plants, viable seed, leaf or floral materials without a hemp license issued by the Kentucky Department of Agriculture.

 For applicable Kentucky Revised Statutes, Kentucky Administrative Regulations, and more information, look under“Forms & Documents” in the right column (mobile devices scroll down).
-Remember that these regulations pertain to the 2019 Industrial Hemp Research Pilot Program.
-The regulations for the 2020 hemp licensing program will be released later this year.
+For full details of the federal hemp program, see the USDA U.S. Domestic Hemp Production Program.

 Hemp derived CBD products are legal in Kentucky pursuant to 40 KRS 218A.010(27) (Scroll down to number 27).